keithieopia/keithieopia.com/content/post/2014-06-22-rare-birds.md

 tips to assure their future victory.

 My name is Timothy Keith and that is why I'm slightly uncomfortable whenever I see Dr. Seuss' *The Cat in the Hat* on a bookshelf.
-So what where my facts?

-1. **I am named after somebody**<br>
-   I was named Timothy, after a friend of the family's child, who was lost shortly after birth.
-2. **I play the Bagpipes**<br>
-   I play the Great Highland Bagpipes and Shuttle pipes.
-I use to play the Double Bass and occasionally I dabble with the Native American flute and Tin whistle.
-3. **I have fish as pets**<br>
-   I have a 40 gallon tank stocked with different Goldfish.
-Back in the day, my favorites included Black Skirt Tetras and Cory Catfish.
-Also, I currently have a red Betta in a smaller tank.